s-kostyaev/ellama/README.md

 ### ellama-summarize

-Summarize a selected region or the current buffer usingreview
+Summarize a selected region or the current buffer using Ellama.

+### ellama-code-review

 Review code in a selected region or the current buffer using Ellama.